jdswinbank/Comet/README.rst

 The ``-n (--nodaemon)`` flag instructs ``twistd`` to run in the foreground rather than daemonizing.

-By default, when a new event is received, it will be displayed in the subscriber's log (the location of which may be customized through the ``twistd`` options).
-It is also possible for the end user to provide their own "handlers" which are used to execute arbitrary code in response to a new
-event: see `Event handlers`_, below.

-It is also possible to specify one or more filters, in the form of `XPath 1.0
+It is possible to specify one or more filters, in the form of `XPath 1.0
 <http://www.w3.org/TR/xpath/>`_ expressions.
 The broker will evaluate the
 expression against each event it processes, and only forward the event to the subscriber if it produces a non-empty result.
 For more details see `Filtering`_, below.

+By default, when a new event is received, it will be displayed in the subscriber's log (the location of which may be customized through the ``twistd`` options).
+It is also possible for the end user to provide their own "handlers" which are used to execute arbitrary code in response to a new
+event: see `Event handlers`_, below.

+Received events may also be sent to one or more external commands for processing.
+These are specified using the ``--cmd`` option.
+They should except the event on standard input and perform whatever processing is required.
+The standard output and error from the external process is ignored.
+If it returns a value other than 0, it will be logged as a failure.
+Note that external commands are run in a separate thread, so will not block the subscriber from processing new events; however, the user is responsible for ensuring that they terminate in a timely fashion.

 Running a broker
 ================